hetu-script/site-www/docs/en-US/syntax/index.md

 }
 ```

-### do
+### Do

-- do statement's condition is NOT optional.
+- 'do' statement's condition is NOT optional.
-- do statement's body could be a single statement without brackets.
+- 'do' statement's body could be a single statement without brackets.

 ```dart
 do {